pybamm-team/pybamm.org/content/about/index.md

 Together, these enable flexible model definitions and fast battery simulations, allowing users to explore the effect of different battery designs and modeling assumptions under a variety of operating scenarios.

 If you like PyBaMM, please consider starring us on GitHub and spreading the word!
 You can also fork the repository to add your own models.
+For information about donations and how you can support, please see the [Donate](/donate/) page.

 ## Institutional Partners